 Fierce Love® is about protecting those you love by any means necessary.
 That’s how Wondercide started in 2009 — with grit, perseverance, and intuition, I believed that I could save my dog, Luna (Akita-Husky mix).
-She was suffering from pesticide poisoning caused by commonly prescribed monthly flea-and-tick medication and quarterly pest control services.
+She became ill from what my veterinarian could only connect to our use of commonly-recommended flea-and-tick medication and quarterly pest control services.
 The invisible dangers were all around us and we didn’t know better.
 The devastating side effects included chronic skin issues, liver and kidney failure, and seizures.
 Several vets recommended that I put Luna down, but that was never an option for me.
 I felt responsible for her suffering and I knew there had to be a better way.

 In the early days, my partner and I mixed batches of our spray, bottled it by hand, and sold it online.
 We also sold it at farmers' markets and handed out samples to everyone we met.
 Luna was always by our side and lived to be 16 years old.
 We had 2,190 more days together.
 The day she passed away I got a call from the producers of Shark Tank inviting us on the show.
 While devastated by her loss, I knew it was the right thing to do.
 The show is watched by millions and would help us educate families.
 What many don’t know is that I was five months pregnant and only had a few weeks to prepare for the filming.
 Grieving the loss of Luna, pregnant with my first child at 39, and the CEO of a rapidly growing company - still, nothing was going to stop this mom on a mission.